 Long-Term Care Insurance

-Most long-term care is provided by nursing homes and assisted-living facilities.
-Care can also be provided at the person’s home by visiting nurses, home health aides, visiting programs, chore services, and home-delivered meals.
+Most long-term care is provided by nursing homes and assisted-living facilities, but can also include home healthcare, housing for the aged and disabled, board-and-care homes, and continuing care retirement communities.
+Care can also be provided at the person's home by visiting nurses, home health aides, visiting programs, chore services, and home-delivered meals.
 There are also adult daycare centers, and respite services that give temporary relief for the caregivers who are relatives or friends.
-Most of the long-term care services that are provided in an area can be found by contacting the local Area or Office for Aging, or the local office can be found by calling Eldercare at (800) 677-1116 or by visiting their website at http://www.eldercare.gov/.
+Most of the long-term care services that are provided in an area can be found by contacting the local Area or Office for Aging, or the local office can be found by calling Eldercare at (800) 677-1116 or by visiting their website at https://www.eldercare.gov/.

 Long-term care insurance pays either a monthly or daily benefit for medical or custodial care received in a nursing home, assisted-living facility, or at home.
-Most policies pay benefits as reimbursements—the policy pays for actual expenses incurred, up to the policy limits, and the benefits are tax-free.
-Some policies pay a daily benefit that is a specified amount regardless of actual expenses.
-An insured can receive, in 2007, $260 tax-free from a per-diem policy, or more, if actual expenses are greater than that, and all of it can be received tax-free if the insured is terminally ill.
-The tax-free daily limit increases every year.
+Most policies pay benefits as reimbursements — the policy pays for actual expenses incurred, up to the policy limits, and the benefits are tax-free.
+Some policies pay a daily benefit as a specified amount regardless of actual expenses.
+An insured can receive, in 2019, $360 tax-free from a per-diem policy, or more, if actual expenses are greater, and all benefits are tax-free if the insured is terminally ill.
+The tax-free daily limit increases every few years, depending on inflation.
+The insurance company reports paid benefits to the IRS and to you on Form 1099-LTC, Long-Term Care and Accelerated Death Benefits (Instructions for Form 1099-LTC).

-Because of the expense, long-term care insurance is expensive.
-The cost of premiums varies widely, depending on the insurance company, the benefits, length of waiting period, options selected, and your age when purchasing the policy.
-As with all other insurance, it is prudent to shop around, and because the cost of premiums depends on your age when you purchase the policy, it generally is not a good idea to switch policies unless there is a compelling reason to do so, because it will almost certainly cost more if you are significantly older.
-However, premiums for a policy already in force do not increase as you age, unless the insurer raises the price for the entire underwriting class in which you are placed.
+Long-term care insurance is expensive.
+The cost of premiums varies widely, depending on the insurance company, benefits, length of waiting period, options selected, and your age when purchasing the policy.
+As with all other insurance, shopping around is prudent, and because the premium cost depends on age when purchasing the policy, switching policies should be avoided, because premiums are higher for older applicants.
+However, premiums for a policy already in force do not increase with age, unless the insurer raises the price for the entire underwriting class in which you are placed.

 Most policies are guaranteed renewable, so they cannot be canceled except for nonpayment of the premium, or if the insured provided materially false information in the insurance application.